bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

-    -   Relationship between maximal degree of *zonal* spherical harmonic function (spherical harmonics function where all *m* != 0 terms are assumed to be zero; used for e.g. response function definition) and number of coefficients *N*:
+    -   Relationship between maximal degree of *zonal* spherical harmonic function (spherical harmonics function where all *m* != 0 terms are assumed to be zero; used for response function definition and similar) and number of coefficients *N*:

         *N* = 1 + (*l<sub>max</sub>* / 2)